Experienced Los Angeles Attorneys

 However, there are some important exceptions.
 If an employee speaks out against unsafe, illegal, or unethical practices and faces retaliation as a whistleblower, they may be protected from wrongful termination.
 The same applies for refusing to do illegal tasks, or firings that were due to discrimination.

 An employee cannot be fired for refusing to engage in illegal activities, regardless of their job position.
 If an employer requests an employee to participate in illegal actions and subsequently terminates their employment for refusing to comply, the employee has the right to seek compensation for wrongful termination.
-If this sounds familiar, get in touch with a Los Angeles wrongful termination lawyer as soon as possible.
+If this sounds familiar, get in touch with our wrongful termination lawyer as soon as possible.

 Wrongful termination can take various forms.
 In some cases, an employee may be wrongfully terminated due to discrimination.
 Discrimination in the workplace can manifest based on age, race, gender, religion, or other protected characteristics.
 Examples include age discrimination, being denied opportunities for growth based on age, racial discrimination, experiencing bias or being sidelined based on race during promotions or job assignments, gender discrimination, receiving unequal pay compared to colleagues of a different gender, religious discrimination, and more.